-Whether you live in a remote are or in a busy city, your insurer may look at it from a risk perspective.
-A high theft rate, burglary or break-ins in your locality are going to put you in a high-risk category.
-So, even in the same province, different cities may have a variable rate as per risk rating of the postal code.
+Whether you live in a remote area or in a busy city, your insurer may look at it from a risk perspective.
+A high theft rate, burglary, or break-ins in your locality are going to put you in a high-risk category.
+So, even in the same province, different cities may have a variable rate as per the risk rating of the postal code.

 Type of vehicle

-The make, type of model and age of your car matters a lot when it comes to insurance rates.
+The make, type of model, and age of your car matter a lot when it comes to insurance rates.
 The CLEAR rating of your car will also show the theft risk to your insurer.
 They rank your car as per the likelihood of someone stealing it in the near future.